VFA-14: 1980s

-In October and early November 1983 the squadron supported the American-led Invasion of Grenada.
+In October and early November 1983 the squadron supported Operation Urgent Fury the American-led Invasion of Grenada to protect approximately 1,000 American medical students following a violent Marxist coup, eliminate a growing Cuban/Soviet military presence in the Caribbean, and restore political stability after the assassination of Prime Minister Maurice Bishop.

 Following this, VF-14 proceeded east to the Mediterranean to participate in contingency operations off the coast of Lebanon.
 In early December 1983, the Tophatters were again called upon to provide combat air support for the elements of the multi-national forces in Beirut.

 On 1 April 1985, the squadron returned to John F. Kennedy, where they spent the rest of the year on a turnaround-training schedule, which included eleven detachments to various parts of the United States and Canada.
 Although again aboard John F. Kennedy, VF-14 was now assigned to Carrier Air Wing 3.

 On 18 April 1986, the squadron departed for the Mediterranean once again and were extended on deployment due to the Lebanon hostage crisis.
 Upon their return to the United States, the squadron was again proclaimed the "Best Fighter Squadron" by winning the 1987 FFARP award.